Step 1: Getting Started

 Software License Estimation Tool

-For trying out the solution in a lab, non-production environment, there is no need to purchase software licenses.
-However when it comes time to quote a customer for this solution, Sales can assist with creating a quote for software licenses and CX deployment services.
-If you are supporting the Sales team to build a quote, note that you can run the Telemetry Collector in a "stand alone" mode, whereby it is not connected to Sensor Collector and not streaming any data to Provider Connectivity Assurance, but does output the exact quantity of objects that are being streamed from the IOS device.
-This number gives you the exact quantity of Telemetry software licenses required on the quote.
-Contact the Provider Connectivity Assurance TME team if you would like instructions on running this software license estimator tool.
+Note: If you are supporting the Sales team to build a quote, you can run the Telemetry Collector in a stand-alone mode, where it is not connected to Sensor Collector and not streaming any data to Provider Connectivity Assurance, but does output the exact quantity of objects that are being streamed from the IOS device.
+This number provides the exact quantity of Telemetry software licenses required on the quote.

-Provider Connectivity Assurance - Concepts and Definitions
+Provider Connectivity Assurance Concepts and Definitions

-MDT: Model Driven Telemetry
+Model Driven Telemetry

-Sessions and Objects
+Sessions and Objects:

 Monitored Object Name:

-The monitored object name values must contain alpha-numeric (a-z, A-Z, 0-9), “_” (underscore), “-” (dash), “.” (dot) and “/” (slash) characters.
+The Monitored Object Name values must contain alphanumeric (a-z, A-Z, 0-9), “_” (underscore), “-” (dash), “.” (dot) and “/” (slash) characters.

-The format for the Monitored object name in our Telemetry Collector solution is_ where ‘data identifier’ is specific to each object type based on how unique entities are represented.
+The format for the Monitored Object Name in our Telemetry Collector solution is < source >_< Data identifier> where ‘Data identifier’ is specific to each object type based on how unique entities are represented.

 Monitored Object ID: